 - Aggressive treatment of pulmonary exacerbations and other acute illnesses

 Adult patients are seen at Rush University Adult CF Center in Suite 054 of the Professional Building.
-Pediatric patients' outpatient visits are at the Pediatric Clinic, Suite 710, of the Professional Building.
+Pediatric patients' are seen in the Pediatric Pulmonary Clinic on 7 Kellogg.

-The staff of the Rush Cystic Fibrosis Center is a multidisciplinary team composed of a physician, nurse, social worker, dietitian and respiratory therapist who work together to manage all aspects of the illness and coordinate care.
+The staff of the Rush Cystic Fibrosis Center is a multidisciplinary team composed of a physician, nurse practitioner, nurse, social worker, dietitian and respiratory therapist who are all specially trained to treat cystic fibrosis and who work together to manage all aspects of the illness and coordinate care.
 The team consists of both pediatric and adult specialists, who make every effort to coordinate with patients' primary care physicians and insurance providers.
 We assure continuity of care regardless of age by meeting together as a team at least once each week.
 Get more information about the cystic fibrosis team at Rush.